column still & pot still

 Alcohol by volume:

-Pyrat XO Reserve ranks sixth in sum of votes on RumRatings.
-This popularity is due to the dynamic distribution channels (Bacardi) and wide availability.
-The opinions of reviewers are divided: some love, others hate.
-Whatever the approach, the forum users agree unanimously on the attractive presentation of the product.
+Pyrat XO Reserve ranks sixth in the sum of votes on RumRatings.
+The popularity can be attributed to the distribution channels (Bacardi) and, therefore, its wide availability.
+Reviewers are polarized in their opinions: some love, other hate.
+Irrespective of their perspectives, forum users unanimously concur on the product's appealing presentation.

-As I mentioned in the introduction, Pyrat XO is perceived differently; for at least two reasons.
-First - change of ownership.
-In the mid-90s, Anguilla Rums Company created Planters Gold Pyrat XO, a blend of Caribbean rums; a blend that has gained cult status.
-Soon after, the company entered into a joint venture with the The Patrón Spirits Company and the brand was renamed Pyrat XO Reserve.
-In 2008, Bacardi took over Patrón, and two years later, production was moved to Guyana.
-A constantly recurring topic on forums is the changing / lowering product's quality over the years.
+The varying perceptions of Pyrat XO can be attributed to two main factors.
+Firstly, the changes in ownership.
+In the mid-1990s, Anguilla Rums Company created Planters Gold Pyrat XO, a blend of Caribbean rums that gained a cult status.
+Shortly after, the company entered into a joint venture with the American company The Patrón Spirits Company, and the brand was renamed Pyrat XO Reserve.
+In 2008, Bacardi acquired Patrón,and by 2010, production was shifted to Guyana.
+A recurring topic on forums revolves around the comparison of product quality over the years.
+More precisely, some consumers assert that the product's quality has diminished over time.

-Pyrat XO is a blend dominated by a two-year Demarera blend.
-The remaining components come from various Caribbean distilleries and can be up to fifteen years old.
-Although it would be wiser to anchor this lower age limit.
+Pyrat XO is a blend dominated by a two-year-old Demerara blend.
+The other components originate from various Caribbean distilleries and may have aged for up to sixteen years.
+However, it would be wiser to anchor towards the lower age limit.
 Column still and pot still distillation.
-American oak ex-bourbon barrels, and apparently also French oak barrels.
-The natural flavors mentioned on the label may come from the laboratory, but the orangeade is rather not found in nature.
-Thus, flavored is missing on the label.
+American oak ex-bourbon, and apparently also French oak casks.
+Curiously, the label lacks the designation 'flavored'."